HiVizGard™

 - How long will various traffic hazards be an issue?

-- What are the lighting conditions, and will they change during the work shift? (sunlight, overcast sky, fog, rain, or snow).
+- What are the lighting conditions, and will they change during the work shift?
+(For example, will it be sunlight, an overcast sky, fog, rain, or snow?)

 - Will traffic volume, vehicle sizes, speeds, and stopping conditions be an issue?

-- Will there be any hazard controls already in place (e.g., barriers, traffic cones, etc.)?
+- Will any hazard controls already exist (e.g., barriers, traffic cones, etc.)?

 - What distractions might occur that would draw workers’ attention away from hazards?

-- How are the sightlines for vehicle operators?
+- What are the sightlines for vehicle operators?

-With the information gathered from a full assessment, then the worker can select the proper hi-vis PPE.
-Using hi-vis safety apparel helps defend against accidents by providing more warning to others that workers are on foot in the area.
+With the information gathered from a full assessment, the worker can select the proper high-visibility PPE.
+Using high-visibility safety apparel helps defend against accidents by providing more warning to others working in the same area.

-Fluorescent material uses unique pigments, to send light back to a viewer making it even more visible to them.
-It’s a material that can only function properly when there is natural sunlight.
+Fluorescent material uses unique pigments to send light back to a viewer, making it even more visible.
+It can only function properly when there is natural sunlight.
 Fluorescent clothing appears brighter than the same-colored non-fluorescent material, especially under low natural light (e.g., cloud cover, fog, dusk, dawn, etc.).
+It’s a property that offers daytime visibility enhancement not found with other colors.
+Fluorescent colors provide the most significant contrast against most backgrounds.
+They also enhance daytime visibility, especially at dawn and dusk.

-Combined-performance retro-reflective material is a retro-reflective material that is also fluorescent.
-Not all retro-reflective materials are fluorescent, however, and not all fluorescent materials are retro-reflective.
+A combined-performance material is a retroreflective material that is also fluorescent.
+However, not all retroreflective materials are fluorescent, and not all fluorescent materials are retroreflective.

 Size:

-- Larger and brighter is more visible than smaller and less reflective.
+- Larger and brighter are more visible than smaller and less reflective.
 More coverage provides better visibility in all viewing directions.

 - Stripes of colors contrast with the background material to provide good visibility.
 Stripes on the arms and legs can give visual clues about the person’s motion wearing the garment.

-- When background material is bright-colored or fluorescent material, it is more visible.
+- When the background material is bright-colored or fluorescent material, it is more visible.

 Fit:

 - Workers should look for a specific fit for their body type for safety and best performance.
-Consider the bulk of the clothing worn underneath Hi-Vis garments too.
-Clothing should stay in place and sit well on your body during your work.
+Consider the bulk of the clothing worn underneath hi-vis garments, too.
+Clothing should stay in place and sit well on your body during work.

-- It should be comfortable and lightweight to wear and any parts that touch the worker’s body shouldn’t have sharp edges or cause irritation or injuries.
+- It should be comfortable and lightweight, and any parts that touch the worker’s body shouldn’t have sharp edges or cause irritation or injuries.

-- Hi-vis apparel shouldn’t be covered up with other clothing or equipment including gloves, belts, or boots.
+- Hi-vis apparel shouldn’t be covered with other clothing or equipment, including gloves, belts, or boots.

 Lighting Conditions: